ramonmacias/gophercises/quiz/README.md

 This exercice is from here https://gophercises.com/exercises/quiz

-to run this program use
+to see the flags for setup the program run
 ```
 go run .\quiz.go -h
 ```